btcpayserver/btcpayserver-doc/docs/Support.md

 # Support

 This project is open source, and is not a company.
-Instead we rely on a network of contributors and users to provide support.
+Instead **we rely on a network of contributors and users to provide support**.

 ## Free support